 Water was abundant in this well-plumbed city.
 Fountains provided a social center at intersections.
-And a steady stream of water flushed the chariot rutted streets clean.
+And a steady stream of water flushed the chariot-rutted streets clean.

-Gaetano: So why the stones in the street here?
-Well there was always water flowing along the roads and washing the roads so that's why the sidewalk over and the stepping stones
+Gaetano: Well, there was always water flowing along the roads, and washing the roads, so that's why the sidewalk all over, and the stepping stones.

 Rick: So the pedestrians walk across and not get wet?

-Gaetano: Yes to the crossroad avoiding wet feet.
+Gaetano: Yes to the crossroad, avoiding wet feet.

-Rick: Very smart
+Rick: Very smart.

 While the site is evocative, the horrors of that day in 79 AD are hard to imagine.

-Rick: One day a thriving city, the next day this.
+Rick: One day a thriving city, the next day…this.

 Pompeii was excavated back in the 1700s — before Italy was united.
-The local king who ruled from Naples demanded "Bring me the best of whatever you find!"
+The local king who ruled from Naples demanded, "Bring me back the best of whatever you find!"
 That's why, even though this site is so impressive, the finest art and artifacts of Pompeii ended up back in Naples, at the National Museum of Archaeology.

 For lovers of antiquity, this museum by itself makes Naples a worthwhile stop.
 The city's one essential museum visit offers the best possible peek into the art of Pompeii.
-The collection ranges from grand statuary and exquisite mosaics to the most intimate details of everyday life.
+The collection ranges from grand statuary and exquisite mosaics to the most intimate details of everyday Roman life.

-It's easy to forget that, for many centuries, the people of Pompeii painted Mount Vesuvius like this...before it blew its top.
+It's easy to forget that, for many centuries, the people of Pompeii painted Mount Vesuvius like this — before it blew its top.

-Pompeii's many finely crafted mosaics give a sense of the sophistication and wealth of the city...and its people.
+Pompeii's many finely crafted mosaics give a sense of the sophistication and wealth of the city and its people.

 Culture thrived at Pompeii.
-This mosaic takes us backstage at the theater just before curtain time...actors are being dressed, instruments tuned...and the masks that still symbolize comedy and tragedy today are ready to go.
+This mosaic takes us backstage at the theater just before curtain time: Actors are being dressed, instruments tuned, and the masks that still symbolize comedy and tragedy today are ready to go.

-Another finely detailed and realistic mosaic-shows street musicians — boisterously entertaining those not quite up to a night at the theater.
+Another finely detailed and realistic mosaic shows street musicians boisterously entertaining those not quite up to a night at the theater.

-In this scene, a lusty faun playfully pulls the sheet off what he thinks is a beautiful woman, only to be shocked to learn she's a hermaphrodite — perhaps the original "Mamma mia!" — Venus, the patron goddess of Pompeii, was a favorite pin-up girl.
+In this scene, a lusty faun playfully pulls the sheet off what he thinks is a beautiful woman, only to be shocked to learn she's a hermaphrodite — perhaps the original "Mamma mia!"
+Venus, the patron goddess of Pompeii, was a favorite pin-up girl.
 Again, the art of Pompeii shows an intimate and impressive mastery of realism.
 The much copied Three Graces celebrated elegance, beauty, and a love of life.

 The museum also has highlights from other parts of the Roman Empire.

 The Farnese Collection fills a grand hall with statues excavated from the Baths of Caracalla in Rome.
 The collection's centerpiece is the largest intact statue from antiquity — said to be carved out of one piece of marble.
-It was "restored" in part by Michelangelo.
+It was "restored," in part, by Michelangelo.
 The Toro Farnese features a tangled group with a woman being tied to a bull.

 The adjacent Victorian iron and glass of the 100-year-old Galleria Umberto I takes you back to a grander time.
-Newly united Italy was flush with energy and optimism and this was a virtual palace for the public.
+Newly united Italy was flush with energy and optimism, and this was a virtual palace for the public.

-And, across the street, the Gran Caffé Gambrinus retains the elegance of the 1860s.
+And, across the street, the Gran Caffè Gambrinus retains the elegance of the 1860s.
 It's a classic place to sample a unique Neapolitan pastry called sfogliatella — a crispy pastry filled with sweet ricotta cheese.
 You can stand at the bar or pay double to sit.
-Either way, imagine the café buzzing with the intellectuals, journalists, and high society bigshots who sipped and munched here during Naples' 19th-century heyday.
+Either way, imagine the café buzzing with the intellectuals, journalists, and high-society bigshots who sipped and munched here during Naples' 19th-century heyday.